The Development

 The DDD driver

-Despite its apparently simple appearance, the DDD driver operates in a much more complex way.
-It has three operating modes and effectively works as a mechanical three-way system:
+Despite its apparently simple appearance, the way the DDD driver operates is considerably more complex.
+It has 3 modes of operation and in essence works as a mechanical 3-way system.
+These modes are:

-1. Pistonic: Used at low frequencies up to about 200Hz.
-Like conventional loudspeaker drivers, the voice coil and cone move back and forth together.
+Pistonic: This is employed at low frequencies up to about 200Hz.
+This is the same mode of operation as is employed in the pistonic drivers used in conventional loudspeakers, where the voice coil and the driver cone move back and forth together in unison.

 Optimising the DDD Driver